libbytanner/startup/notes.md

 Helps consolidate code in a way, less duplicated code.
 It is very helpful in cleaning up the directory.

 Adding routing is also super helpful, it is so cool that you can turn it into a single page app so simply.

+It is helpful to remember that React creates a table of states, and React's job is to change and update the states.

+Login functionality -- create a js authorization state class, then just write functions line "onLogin" and "onLogout" in which you change the authorization state, which then routes to a different page.